 BA MSc DipTRT DipSDT DipGM GQHP GHR

-Although this retreat has now ended, please watch my video and read the retreat information as I will be holding more in the future.
+Although this retreat has now ended, please watch my video & read the info as I will be holding more workshops this year.
 If you would like to attend a workshop, please sign up to be notified when applications open.

 Are you a woman who has suffered the trauma of losing a child, including through miscarriage or still-birth?
 Or are you the mother of a special needs child who grieves for the loss of her dreams and mothers at the wild edges?